 What was going on?
 In 2001 I began to research why I could eat the French bread but not the English bread.
 There was very little information available, but it soon became apparent I could eat the French style long slow fermented bread using wild leaven without any symptoms.
 I couldn’t understand why?
 I initially thought it was the flour, but discovered this was not the case.
 My GP could not offer an explanation as to why I could eat sourdough but not “normal” bread.
 There were other issues too.
 I could eat yogurt, but not drink milk, I could eat cheese, but not enjoy cream.
 I could eat sauerkraut, but not coldslaw.
 I had the solution -if it was fermented then I could eat it, but that wasn’t enough.
 I could not just accept that fact I could eat fermented bread and foods.
 I needed to know why.
 It was that personal frustration and the absolute need to understand, that became the driving force behind trying to resolve my food intolerances and understanding fermented foods, and in particular how long slow fermented bread could support our health.

-A few weeks ago I was listening to the BBC Radio 4 Food Programme on the human gut microbiome that was ground breaking.
+In early 2015 whilst researching The Sourdough School book I came across the work of Tim Spector – some of you might have heard Tim speaking on the BBC Radio 4 Food Programme on the human gut microbiome.
+I was absolutely captured by what I heard… the that was ground breaking.
 The interviews answered part of the missing jigsaw puzzle of why people’s gut microbes were compromised and perhaps I wondered if it would help explain why people became wheat intolerant and more importantly how we can prevent this from happening in the first place.
 So to find out more specifics I visited the Department of Twin Research at King’s College, London last week to meet with professor of Genetics Tim Spector the Author of The Diet Myth.
 I wanted to find out more about the thousands of misunderstood microbes that live in our body, and talk about how the microbes in sourdough can support our micro biome.
 I want to further develop sourdough that helps to maintain a healthy gut microbiome, and investigate how we can perhaps prevent or even reverse a gluten / wheat intolerance.

 Like me, Tim embarked on a personal mission, after a health scare, which resulted in a brilliant that book goes a long way to answering how our diets and lifestyle have had huge implications our overall health and wellbeing.
 He highlights research that has found links between imbalances in the gut microbiota and problems such as obesity and diabetes to autoimmune diseases, and even autism, and depression, with a unique insight from his twins studies over the past 20 years.
 He presents evidence that we, First World eaters have brought some of these problems inadvertently on ourselves—by loosing too many “good” microbes, through our overzealous use of antibiotics, processed foods, and antibacterial sanitisers.
 The book provides practical well researched information and examples on how we can improve our own health through supporting our gut microbes.
 Our microbiome is it seems as important as our hearts, our lungs or our liver.
 It is essential to our health.

-So if, like me you are also interested in understanding an invisible world of microbes, and how they affect our ability to digest our food then I highly recommend reading this book.
-I have allot more specifics I want to investigate, and several recipes to develop for my next book, but I particularly wanted to share Tim’s work, because his book goes a long way to explaining how a diversity of food supports our digestive system, and our overall health, which makes it is a great foundation in comprehending how fermented foods, and sourdough have a positive role to play in our human gut micobiome.
+So if you are interested in understanding an invisible world of microbes, and how they affect our ability to digest our food then I highly recommend reading Tim’s book the Diet Myth.
+It’s brilliantly readable and goes a long way to explaining how a diversity of food supports our digestive system, and our overall health, which makes it is a great foundation in comprehending how fermented foods, and in the mean time I will be working on researching the specific mechanisms by which sourdough has a positive role to play in supporting our human gut micobiome.